-When paired with the right camera, using a good 3-axis gimbal can replace jibs, sliders, and dollies and allow you to produce high quality video content.
+When paired with the right camera, using a good 3-axis gimbal for DSLR cameras can replace jibs, sliders, and dollies and allow you to produce high quality video content that will compete with the best on the internet.

 Anyone with a heavy DSLR model who wants to capture video without shakes or jitters can benefit from a good gimbal stabilizer.
-There are also useful GoPro stabilizers, but those are not welll equipped for heavier cameras.
+There are also useful GoPro stabilizers, as well as increasingly popular iPhone gimbals, but those are not well equipped for heavier cameras.

 But which one should you choose?
 What is worth the investment?